tennisi/Tennisi.Xunit.ParallelTestFramework/Tennisi.Xunit/ParallelTag.md

 ## Remarks

-Can be used only with `FullTestParallelizationAttribute`
+Can be used only with `TestParallelizationAttribute` with 'true' value

 ## Examples